coloshword/ExcelAgent/README.md

 /docs --> just some sample ui to test endpoints interactively -- including auth.
 - after doing "Authorize", it sends the jwt to all protected routes.

+## login page
+- set up basic login page
+- next thing, make the login page request a jwt token
+- what's the endpoint for this?
+- endpoint is login_for_access_token
+    - need to findout, what the heck is form_data
+    - payload seems to be:
+    {
+        "username":
+        "password":
+    }
+    - so we make a request using this?
+    - use fetch api again

+    body is gonna be:
+    {
+        "username":
+        "password":
+    }
+    - you gotta use FormData() and not json.

+- 422 code "Unprocessable Entity" means server understood your request, but could not process it due to semantic error
+- in my case, I did FormData as the payload, but I gave it a "Content-Type": "application/x-www-form-urlencoded" in the header, which explicitly set the body to www-form-urlencoded format.
+So the server is confused, since the body is "multipart/form-data" format, but I said its urlencoded format -- hence the error.
+By not setting the Content-type to anything explicit, the browser handled it on its own, and set it automatically so it worked.

+- now that I generate the jwt token properly, we need to figure out how to store it in the client, and also how to use it for further auth.

+### adding jwt to client
+- after receiving the jwt from the server, we want to store it in the client (browser).
+And the client then uses this jwt token in the authorization header when making requests to the server that require auth
+- well just use cookies since it seems to be the easiest -- less vulnerable to xss attacks
+- remember to use httponly flag